prasunmax/okta-spring-cloud-gateway-example/README.md

-# Tutorial: Spring Cloud Gateway OAuth2 Patterns
+# Spring Cloud Gateway OAuth 2.0 Patterns

-This repository contains all the code for testing a Spring Cloud Gateway, and OAuth2 patterns code flow, token relay and client credentials grant, with Okta as authorization server.
+This repository contains all the code for testing a Spring Cloud Gateway, and OAuth 2.0 patterns:

+- code flow
+- token relay
+- client credentials grant

+... with Okta as authorization server.
+Please read [OAuth 2.0 Patterns with Spring Cloud Gateway](https://developer.okta.com/blog/2020/08/14/spring-gateway-patterns) to see how these examples were created.

 **Prerequisites:**